clark-benjamindavid/VHDL-8bit-MCU/README.md

 An 8bit MCU designed within VHDL.
 A self driven process allowing me to learn VHDL and develop furthur understanding about what does on inside a computer by building one myself.

+## **Simulation**
+I have been using ghdl and gtkwave to simulate this.
+The process to use these are:

+1) Clean:
+Remove any previous ghdl
+`ghdl --clean``

+2) Compile and Analyze:
+This will:
+    - Add the file to the work directory
+    - Check for syntax and dependencies
+    **Ensure files are compiled in order of dependencies** `ghdl -a filename.vhd`

+Do this for the testbench and all dependent files

+3) Elaborate:
+Links everything together and creates an executable Insert your testbench entity
+`ghdl -e testbenchentity`

+4) Run:
+`ghdl -r testbenchentity --wave=sim/wavename.ghw`

+5) View:
+`gtkwave sim/wavename.ghw`

 ## **Tasks**
 ### **Stage 0: Combinational Basics**
 1. **Gates**: `AND`, `OR`, `NOT`, `XOR`, `NAND`, `NOR`